What is OPC UA?OPC Unified Architecture

 communication supports two protocols.
 For application designers, the difference is only in the URL:

 is a network communication by its basic principle.
 It means that it must employ mechanisms that provide network communication security.
 OPC UA

 communication uses electronic signatures (certificates) in order to provide authentication

 communication (OPC UA

-server, client or gateway) must have its own installation of application certificate, that unambiguously identifies the application and the device (computer) it is running on.
+) must have its own installation of application certificate, that unambiguously identifies the application and the device (computer) it is running on.
 OPC UA

 defines 4 basic levels of security:

 In this case, both the client and server allow all communication.
 It means that all valid certificates are considered to be trusted.
 Application certificates provide only unverifiable information regarding the opposite side.
 The receiver has no means to verify the legitimity of the provider certificate.
 On this level, both sides automatically accept valid certificates even if these are not listed among trusted certificates.
 This security level does not require any setting on client side or on server side.

 In this case, the server allows connection of any client.
 Client verification (if required) is done by entering login name and password and sending these to the server after the communication channel is secured.
 All clients must trust the server certificate.
 This setting is done by Administrator on the client side (the server public key must be explicitly listed in the trusted certificate list, or the server certificate must be issued by trusted certification authority).
 If the server certificate is not explicitly listed in trusted certificate list, then the client has to compare the DNS name in the server certificate with the DNS name of the computer it is connecting to.
 This procedure cannot ensure that the client connects to the correct server (OPC UA), but it can ensure it connects to the correct computer.
 This procedure provides reasonable level of security (similar approach is used usually e.g. for personal access to internet banking Web sites), but the server cannot restrict access of client applications based on their authentication.